malith-perera/EC/README.md

    int  age;
 </i></code></pre>

-Next use EC_LIST macro as below.
-Here Student is new list type and strudent_vars has defined above.
+Next use EC_LIST macro in EC as below.
+Here 'Student' is new list type and 'student_vars' has defined above.

 <code><i>EC_LIST(Student, student_vars)</i></code><br>

-After that you will get many list functions freely without writing them.
-Let's examine them.<br>
+After that you will get many list functions freely available without writing them.
+Let's examine some of the functions created by EC for you.<br>

 You can create a student list with 20 students as below.